WHY SHOULD I STUDY THE HUMANITIES?

 WHERE AND WHEN WILL CLASSES BE HELD?

-Classes will be held at the Hauge Administration Building room 204a on the Pacific Lutheran University campus.
-CVI PLU will meet Mondays and Wednesdays from 6pm to 8pm from February 24 through May 13, 2020.
+Classes will be held virtually via Zoom web conference software until such time as we are able to resume meeting in person, once we have Covid-19 under control.
+Classes will meet Mondays and Wednesdays from 6pm to 8pm beginning Monday February 22 and running until Wednesday May 12, 2021.
 Regular attendance helps build classroom community, and it is mandatory to earn the college credit offered by Bard College.

 IS IT REALLY FREE?